Eric Prabhakar

 Eric Prabhakar (23 February 1925 – 10 September 2011) was an Indian sprinter.
 He competed in the men's 100 metres event at the 1948 Summer Olympics, reaching the quarterfinals.
 He was also a Rhodes Scholar and he subsequently worked for Burmah-Shell Oil and UNESCO as well as being an active sports administrator in India.

 Personal life

-Eric was born on February 23, 1925, in a family noted for its achievements in sports and in the sphere of education.
+Eric was born on 23 February 1925, in a family noted for its achievements in sports and in the sphere of education.
 His brother, E. C. P. Prabhakar, has represented the state in cricket, hockey and tennis and was a top rated bureaucrat.

 Eric was married to Saro Prabhakar with who he has three sons, Dev, Sathi, and Jay.

 Career

-After graduating in economics, Eric got an opportunity to enter enter the Indian Administrative Service (IAS).
+After graduating in economics, Eric got an opportunity to enter the Indian Administrative Service (IAS).